Tyouhn/MedNavi/README.md

 Google Maps API key, and import LoginTable.sql to your database.

 - Then open with notepad or text editor:
-	- ChatGPTAPI.java
+	- ChatGPTAPI.java <br>
 	        Add your ChatGPT Key on line 22 after "String apikey = "
-	- GoogleMapAPI.java
+	- GoogleMapAPI.java <br>
 	        Add your JxBrowser license key on line 38 after ".licenseKey"
-   	- GoogleMap.html
+   	- GoogleMap.html <br>
   	        Replace "YOUR_API_KEY" with your Google Map API key on lines 27 and 147

 - Run InfoUI.java